apptainer/singularity-userdocs/security.rst

 Security in Singularity Containers
 ***********************************

-Containers are all rage today for many good reasons.
-They are light in weight, easy to spin-up and require less system resources as compared to hardware VM environments.
+Containers are all the rage today for many good reasons.
+They are light weight, easy to spin-up and require reduced IT management resources as compared to hardware VM environments.
 More importantly, container technology facilitates advanced research computing by granting the ability to package software in highly portable and reproducible environments encapsulating all dependencies, including the operating system.
 But there are still some challenges to container security.

 Singularity, which is a container paradigm created by necessity for scientific and application driven workloads, addresses some core missions of containers : Mobility of Compute, Reproducibility, HPC support, and **Security**.
-This document intends to aware users of different security features supported by Singularity.
+This document intends to inform users of different security features supported by Singularity.

 Singularity Runtime